anPerez4120/Degree-Progress-Report/readme.md

 3. Place this repository within /opt/lampp/
 4. Rename the repository as htdocs/
 ## Usage
-1. Start XAMPP
+1. Start XAMPP control panel
+2. Start the Apache and MySQL modules.
+3. Go to localhost/phpmyadmin.
+4. Import the seniorProjectDatabase.sql into phpmyadmin.
-2. goto localhost in your browser
+5. Go to localhost in your browser.

-# Degree-Progress-Report
+6. Login as anyone in the database.